anno-git/manymouse_osc/README.md

 ## Known Issues

 - Internal trackpad on Windows would not be detected.
-(Other USB drivers maye also so.
+(Other USB drivers maybe also so.
 Not checked.)

 ## License (Dependencies)